 Triggers, like cravings and stress, can increase your risk of relapsing.
 Mindfulness meditation is an effective holistic therapy that can help improve your cognition, decrease your stress and support your recovery.

 During recovery, such as a mindfulness based cognitive therapy program, nearly half of all people struggling with a substance abuse disorder experience at least one relapse.
 A relapse occurs when you begin abusing drugs or alcohol again following a period of complete abstinence.
 When you relapse, you can return to abusing your previous substance of choice or transition to abusing a different substance.
 You can develop a more severe addiction after relapsing, which can make recovery more difficult.

 Addiction and Recovery

 During addiction, your brain becomes dependent on your substance of choice in order to release neurotransmitters.
-Your pleasure and reward center rewards your drug or alcohol use with a rush of neurotransmitters and withholds neurotransmitters when you don’t use.
-When you are depleted of neurotransmitters, you can deal with anxiety, sadness, and intense cravings.
+Your pleasure and reward center reward your drug or alcohol use with a rush of neurotransmitters and withholds neurotransmitters when you don’t use.
+When you are depleted of neurotransmitters, you can face anxiety, sadness, and intense cravings.
 You can also deal with withdrawal symptoms, such as:

 - Restlessness, shakes, and tremors

 - Chills and sweats

 - Insomnia, disorientation, and exhaustion

 - Dehydration, nausea, and vomiting

 Withdrawal symptoms can start within hours of your last use and intensify for the next 72 hours.
 The severity of your symptoms depends on what substance you are detoxing from and how much and how often you use.
 Most symptoms subside within a week, but some substances can induce more prolonged symptoms.